Rakuten Kobo's Plattform Revolution: Empowerment through Smart, Personalized and Connected Reading

 • Podcasts, relaxing music, Instapaper integration, merchandise, and giveaways enrich the ecosystem.

-• Kobo becomes more than just a bookstore; it becomes a reading lifestyle hub.
+• Kobo becomes more than just a bookstore.
+It will become a holistic reading lifestyle hub globally.

 #Kobo #CaseStudy #DigitalReading #ProductManagement